BalajiRavindaran/RTMC-HG/Data/README.md

 18 Hand_Open<br />
 19 Partial<br />

-Each class contains 1500 images respectively.
+Each class is divided into two batches, each batch contains 750 images each, hence one class (ie batch 1 and batch 2) contains 1500 images respectively.